spookylukey/pyastgrep/README.rst

 ----------------

 pyastgrep is structured internally to make it easy to use a library as well as a CLI.
-However, while we will try to break things without good reason, at this point we are not documenting or guaranteeing API stability on these functions.
+However, while we will try not to break things without good reason, at this point we are not documenting or guaranteeing API stability for these functions.

 Contributing